 The protocols used with star configurations are usually Ethernet or LocalTalk.
 Token Ring uses a similar topology, called the star-wired ring.

 A star-wired ring topology may appear (externally) to be the same as a star topology.
-Internally, the MAU of a star-wired ring contains wiring that allows information to pass from one device to another in a circle or ring (See fig. 3).
+Internally, the MAU of a star-wired ring contains wiring that allows information to pass from one device to another in a circle or ring (see fig. 3).
 The Token Ring protocol uses a star-wired ring topology.

-Ring Topology In a ring network, every device has exactly two neighbors for communication purposes.
+In a ring network, every device has exactly two neighbors for communication purposes.
 All messages travel through a ring in the same direction (either "clockwise" or "counterclockwise").
 A failure in any cable or device breaks the loop and can take down the entire network.
 To implement a ring network, one typically uses FDDI, SONET, or Token Ring technology.
 Ring topologies are found in some office buildings or school campuses.

 See the illustration of Ring Topology.

 Ethernet bus topologies are relatively easy to install and don't require much cabling compared to the alternatives.
 10Base-2 ("ThinNet") and 10Base-5 ("ThickNet") both were popular Ethernet cabling options many years ago for bus topologies.
 However, bus networks work best with a limited number of devices.
 If more than a few dozen computers are added to a network bus, performance problems will likely result.
-In addition, if the backbone cable fails, the entire network effectively becomes unusable.
+Also, if the backbone cable fails, the entire network effectively becomes unusable.

 See the illustration of Bus Network Topology.